Here are the answers to our most frequently asked questions. This information applies to all the campervans listed with us for hire.

-Belted seats range from two to six depending on the campervan.
+It depends on the campervan.
 See ‘The Vehicle’ section on the individual campervan page for a description of the seating arrangement for travelling.
-Each van will also be “self-contained” for a specific number of people and this is what we base the number of berths on so you can freedom camp without breaking the rules.
+Each van will also be “self-contained” for a specific number of people so you can freedom camp without breaking the rules.

 What are the standard pick-up and drop-off times?

-We work on a nightly rate – like a hotel stay – where standard pick-up time is 2pm and drop-off time is midday.
-If you wish to extend this, you can select an Early Pick-Up (from 10am or earlier by arrangement) and/or Late Drop-off (up to 6pm or later by arrangement) from the Extras list.
+Since 6 March 2023, we work on a daily rate where default pick-up time is 9am and the default drop-off time is 5pm.
+You can request other times to suit your plans and van owners will do their best to accommodate you.
 Note: the owner will reach out to you close to your trip start/end to agree specific times and locations as application.

 Can you deliver the van to me?

-Many of the campervan owners offer a delivery service.
+Some campervan owners may provide a delivery service.
 It will either be listed as an Extra or the owner will quote a price on request to cover their transport costs and time.
-A rough estimate would be about $1 per km from the home location of the van… which is generally the same price as a taxi/Uber so it’s often easier just to do that!
+A rough estimate would be about $2-3 NZD per km from the home location of the van… which is generally the same price as a taxi/Uber so it’s often easier just to do that!

 Can I fit a child seat?